-There are a few different factors that need to be considered when you insure a motorcycle that goes beyond your driving record and the cost of the motorcycle itself.
+A few different factors need to be considered when you insure a motorcycle that goes beyond your driving record and the cost of the motorcycle itself.

-Shopping around for the best motorcycle insurance is obviously the best way to get the deal that is right for you, but you shouldn’t assume that it’s going to be cheap.
+Shopping around for the best motorcycle insurance is obviously the best way to get the right deal for you, but you shouldn’t assume that it will be cheap.

 Motorcycles require much more maintenance than a car or a truck.
-I’m always carrying out some sort of maintenance on my bikes each month whether it is a new back tire, chain adjusting different areas of my bike.
+I’m always carrying out some sort of maintenance on my bikes each month, whether it is a new back tire or chain adjusting different areas of my bike.

-If you are going to take out a loan for your motorcycle you will want to take the maintenance cost into consideration when looking at the amount of money you will have available to service your loan payment.
+If you are going to take out a loan for your motorcycle, you will want to consider the maintenance cost when looking at the amount of money you will have available to service your loan payment.

 A good motorcycle helmet can cost between $300-$800, you will then need a motorcycle jacket, pants, and boots so expect to pay about $1300-$1800 to kit yourself out.

-You could apply for a personal loan at LightStream who has excellent low fixed rates for applicants with a good credit rating.
-For more information can click HERE.
+You could apply for a personal loan at LightStream, which has excellent low fixed rates for applicants with a good credit rating.
+For more information, can click HERE.

 What Are The Different Financing Options?